mintplugins/mp-core/README.md

 ### Welcome to our GitHub Repository

-A plugin for developers which contains a group of classes and functions used to power plugins and themes.
+MP Core is a plugin for developers which contains a group of classes and functions used to power plugins and themes.
 The idea here is keeping all the code that we re-use over and over, and keeping it in one place so it never needs to be re-written - saving time and being efficient.

 More information can be found at [mintplugins.com/plugins/mp-core/](https://mintplugins.com/plugins/mp-core/).

 ## Installation ##

-For detailed setup instructions, visit the official [Documentation/API](https://mintplugins.com/doc/mp-core-api/) page.
+For detailed setup and use instructions, visit the official [Documentation/API](https://mintplugins.com/doc/mp-core-api/) page.

 1. You can clone the GitHub repository: `https://github.com/mintplugins/mp-core.git`
 2. Or download it directly as a ZIP file: `https://github.com/mintplugins/mp-core/archive/master.zip`